ChristianIsaacTran/battleship-TOP/README.md

 1. Write a test
 2. make it pass

+note: to run individual test files with jest, I would just have to invoke jest on that specific filepath.
+ex: npx jest ./filepathToTest/something.test.js
+I could also input an optional --watch or --watchAll so that whenever I make changes to that specific file or any file if I choose watchAll, then the test would automatically run.
+I would stop the watch with ctrl + c in command line.

 ## Battleship project from The Odin Project

 This is a projet that combines the javascript logic of battleship with HTML dom elements.
 We are re-creating a classic game of battleship but with HTML, CSS, and javascript.